celery/celery/docs/getting-started/intro.rst

-*Celery* requires a message broker to send and receive messages, but this term has been stretched to include everything from financial-grade messaging systems to your fridge.
+*Celery* requires a message broker to send and receive messages, but this term has been stretched to include everything from your fridge to financial-grade messaging systems.

-You can run *Celery* on a single or multiple machines, or even across datacenters.
+*Celery* can run on a single machine, on multiple machines, or even across datacenters.

 Celery is…
 ==========